Veil-Project/veil-project.github.io/en/technology.md

 What does this mean?
 Those familiar with the protocol will be familiar with the concept that, due to the computation and transaction size requirements, Zerocoin systems usually limit transactions to a fixed number of denominations.
 How this manifests itself as a user problem, is in limiting the amount a user can spend in a single transaction.
 Veil addresses this user friction with **multi-block transactions** that are transparent to the user, and allows them to create sends of any size.

-To avoiding the necessity of file backups, the Veil wallet will support a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.
+To avoid the necessity of file backups, the Veil wallet will support a single BIP-0039/BIP-0044 **Deterministic Seed** from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.

 Finally, beginning with the RingCT interim protocol release, Veil will release a wallet that's been designed and built from the ground-up with an emphasis on a friendly user experience.